foundersandcoders/our-site-v1-DEFUNCT/_harp/programme/_overview.md

 ### Prep-course

-After conducting interviews, we select a group of finalists for an in-person, weekly prep-course, where we provide support completing [our course prerequisites](../apply/prerequisites) (note: this course is new and will be offered in Nazareth).
+After conducting interviews, we select a group of finalists for an in-person, weekly prep-course, where we provide support completing [our course prerequisites](../apply/prerequisites).

 ### 16-week full-time coding bootcamp